Rayc940/ece5160-fast-robot/lab8/lab.md

 ## Flip State Machine

-The flip was implemented using a simple state machine with three main states:
+The flip was implemented using a simple state machine with four main states:

 ```cpp
 enum FlipState {